CURRENT RESEARCH PROJECTS: 2024-2026

 PI: Andre Seale

-The development of environmental acclimation-based rearing strategies to optimize survival and growth in amaʻama or striped mullet, Mugil cephalus
+The development of acclimation-based rearing strategies to optimize survival and growth in amaʻama or striped mullet, Mugil cephalus

 PI: Andre Seale

-Efforts to repopulate Hawaiian fishponds have encountered challenges, as natural recruitment of juvenile ʻamaʻama (striped mullet) has become unreliable and direct introduction of hatchery-raised fry has proven unsuccessful.
+Efforts to repopulate Hawaiian fishponds have encountered challenges, as ordinary recruitment of juvenile ʻamaʻama (striped mullet) has become unreliable and direct introduction of hatchery-raised fry has proven unsuccessful.
 This project tests adjusting the hatchery environment to precondition ʻamaʻama, improve their environmental tolerance, and optimize their survival and growth once introduced to the fishpond setting.

-Efforts to repopulate Hawaiian fishponds have encountered challenges, as natural recruitment of juvenile ʻamaʻama (striped mullet) has become unreliable and direct introduction of hatchery-raised fry has proven unsuccessful.
+Efforts to repopulate Hawaiian fishponds have encountered challenges, as ordinary recruitment of juvenile ʻamaʻama (striped mullet) has become unreliable and direct introduction of hatchery-raised fry has proven unsuccessful.
 This project tests adjusting the hatchery environment to precondition ʻamaʻama, improve their environmental tolerance, and optimize their survival and growth once introduced to the fishpond setting.

-Estimating the economic value of coastal tourism under climate change using revealed mobile phone network data
+Estimating the economic value of coastal tourism with future global warming using revealed mobile phone network data

 PI: Nori Tarui